Please check back as we will be updating the FAQs periodically.

 Back-pay is the difference between what you were actually paid and what you would have been paid if the new contractual higher rates had been in place at the time.As an example, for someone earning a salary of $50,000 and on payroll for both increases, back-pay will be between $1,500 and $2,000, depending on when it is paid.Back-pay is taxed and is subject to the same payroll deductions as your regular paycheck.Some members may want to consult a tax professional for more information about the income tax implications.

-Examples: The dollar amounts in these examples are estimates until the applicable salary schedules are finalized with CUNY, and the examples assume that retroactive pay will be paid on 2/1/20.
-A date for payment of retroactive increases will be determined if the contract is ratified.
+Examples: The dollar amounts in these examples are estimates based on the salary schedules posted elsewhere on the PSC website.
+The examples for full-time titles assume that the employee was employed for the entire retroactive pay period starting 10/1/18 and that retroactive pay will be paid on 3/1/20.
+If it is paid later, the amounts will be higher.
+A date for payment of retroactive increases will be determined by CUNY if the contract is ratified.

-These are approximate amounts because the new salary schedules must be finalized with CUNY, and CUNY calculates retroactive pay based on days, not months.
+These are approximate amounts because CUNY calculates retroactive pay based on days, not months.

 3. If the contract is ratified, when would I actually get my higher pay and back-pay?
 I hear there was a long delay for DC37 members at CUNY.

 The PSC bargaining team repeatedly expressed to CUNY management that increases must be implemented—and retroactive pay paid—as promptly as possible.
-CUNY management, however, has made no commitments as to dates.
+CUNY management has not yet announced dates.
+The Chancellor’s Office has confirmed, however, that if the contract is ratified, payment for the new additional adjunct office hours will be included in adjuncts’ regular paychecks starting with the beginning of next semester.
 After the last contract was settled, the PSC had to press CUNY hard for timely payment, and they still took five months to pay.
-The union leadership has already designated a team of officers and staff prepared to focus as soon as a contract is ratified on ensuring that the CUNY administration moves with dispatch to get raises paid.
+The union leadership has already met with the Chancellor’s Office on the issue and has designated a team of officers and staff prepared to focus as soon as a contract is ratified on ensuring that the CUNY administration moves with dispatch to get raises paid.
 If necessary, the PSC will campaign to press the Board of Trustees to provide enough resources to ensure prompt payment.

 4. What is meant by “equity increases” and who will receive them?